creme332/rowmerge/docs/PROBLEM_STATEMENT.md

 - Your program must read a **CSV** file to get the input data.
 The file extension should be `.csv`.
 - Each row in the file should be unique.
 - Each row contains the same number of columns.
-- The content of a cell is not important, so it can contain a number, a character, or a string.
-However, assume that it does not contain the `|` symbol.
+- The content of a cell is not important, so it can contain a number, a character, or a non-empty string.
+However, assume that it does not contain the `|` and `,` symbols.

 Examples of valid input file: